 ExpertiseTech from browser security to password managers and government programs from mail-in voting to federal assistance

 Karisa Langlo has been writing and editing professionally for over 12 years, joining CNET with two writing degrees and bylines in Milwaukee Magazine, Louisville Magazine and The Masters Review.
 She started on CNET's mobile team before expanding to all tech and now works across categories to optimize the performance of all CNET advice and storytelling, from Wellness to Money, News and Culture.
 Karisa also manages strategy for CNET's Tips franchise.

-Like many, you may have received yourstraight by now, but it's in your best interest to double-check the amount you got.
+Like many, you may have received your third stimulus check straight from the IRS by now, but it's in your best interest to double-check the amount you got.
 The IRS is keeping track of lots of forms, figures and payments this spring, and depending on what the IRS had on hand for you when it calculated your stimulus check amount, it may not have used your current information.
-Our stimulus check calculator can help you quickly get an estimate for how much and whether the IRS underestimated your payment, meaning you may be due a so-called " ."
+Our stimulus check calculator can help you quickly get an estimate for how much you qualify to receive and whether the IRS underestimated your payment, meaning you may be due a so-called "plus-up payment."